 Programming libraries for scraping

 As you can see, there’s a bunch of options out there for those of you who do not code at all.
 Still, programming your own scrapers gives you a lot more freedom in the process and helps you get past any limitations to the tools I’ve just introduced.
-I mostly use the function library rvest do do my scraping with the programming language R, because that’s what I’m most comfortable with.
+I mostly use the function library rvest to do my scraping with the programming language R, because that’s what I’m most comfortable with.
 But Python, as well as node (so I’m told) and probably many other programming languages, offer scraping functionalities as well.
 To see what programming can look like in data journalism, head over to our post about R workflows for journalists.

-There are some hurdles you might encounter in your work, and I want to go through some common phenomena here to give you a heads-up:
+There are some hurdles you might encounter in your work, and I want to go through some common issues here to give you a heads-up: